awesome-davian/awesome-reviews-kaist/paper-review/2021-fall-paper-review/icml-2019-Noise2Self-eng.md

 | batch size |   64  |    64   |      32      |
 |    epoch   |   30  |    50   |       1      |

-They compared the denoise performance when self-supervised by applying the j-invariant function.
+They compared the denoise performance when self-supervised by applying the $J$-invariant function.
 There are three data sets: Hanzi, a Chinese character data set, CellNet, a microscope data set and an ImageNet data set.
 Unet and DnCNN were used to compare the performance of each.
-They use a random partition of 25 subsets for j-invariant and Peak-Signal-to-Noise Raio (PSNR) was used as an evaluation metric.
+They use a random partition of 25 subsets for $J$-invariant and Peak-Signal-to-Noise Raio (PSNR) was used as an evaluation metric.
 A larger value of PSNR means less loss of image quality.

 ### Result
 <img src="../../.gitbook/assets/18/result1.png" width="40%" height="40%"   alt="result1"></img>
-The table above shows the PSNR results according to each data and denoise.
+The table above shows the PSNR results according to each data and denoise architecture.
 Noise2Self(N2S) performed better than NLM and BM3D, which are traditional denoiser methods, and shows similar performance to Noise2Truth(N2T) trained with clean target and Noise2Noise(N2N) trained together with independent noise.

 <img src="../../.gitbook/assets/18/result2.png" width="50%" height="40%"   alt="result2"></img>
 When looking at the result of denoising as an image, N2S performed better at removing noise than NLM and BM3D and showed similar results to N2N and N2T.